RobertJia/INFO3616-A3/README.md

 # INFO3616-A3
 this is the repository for info3616 assignment 3
+editors: Robert, Christian